Vitinho (footballer, born July 1999)

-Victor Alexander da Silva (born 23 July 1999), commonly known as Vitinho, is a Brazilian professional footballer who plays as a full-back or wing-back for Campeonato Brasileiro Série A club Botafogo and the Brazil national team.
+Victor Alexander da Silva (born 23 July 1999), commonly known as Vitinho (/pt-BR/), is a Brazilian professional footballer who plays as a full-back or wing-back for Campeonato Brasileiro Série A club Botafogo and the Brazil national team.

 Club career

 Cruzeiro

 Vitinho arrived at Cruzeiro when he was six-years-old.
 In the 2018 U-20 Copa Libertadores, he scored two goals in three matches, and was promoted to the first-team squad.

 On 19 May 2018, he made his debut for Cruzeiro, replacing Robinho in the 68th minute against Atlético Mineiro.
 He was added to the Brazil national team to prepare for the 2018 FIFA World Cup in Russia, but failed to make the final selection.

 Cercle Brugge

 On 13 July 2018, he signed a five-year contract with Cercle Brugge.

 Burnley

 On 28 July 2022, Vitinho signed for Burnley on a four-year deal.
 He extended his existing contract the following year signing a four-year extension keeping him at the club until at least the summer of 2027.